cjerdonek/open-rcv/docs/design.md

     $ rcv count INPUT_PATH [options]

-1. The user passes the path to a JSON or YAML contests file via the command-line, along with options like the output format (i.e. what renderer to use).
+1. The user passes the path to a JSON or YAML contests file via the command-line, along with options like the output format (i.e. what renderer to use) and what paths to write any output to.
 2. OpenRCV reads the following information from the contests file:
    * the paths to any input files,
    * what parser to use, and
    * what counter to use.
 3. The parser converts the input files into a contest object.
 4. The counter converts the contest object into a results object.
-5. The renderer converts the results object into output files.
+5. The renderer converts the results object into output files and writes them to paths as specified on the command-line.
-   Typically, command-line options for the command issued in step (1) specify the location to which the output files should be written.

 Any of the steps above can also be done in isolation using OpenRCV's Python API (i.e. by importing `openrcv` as a Python package and